Gyalecta/Gyalecta/README.md

 <br>

-- 🧐 Current learning: [HTML].

-- 💡 Interested in: 🔐 CyberSecurity + 📴 Mobile Development + 🖥️ Software Development + 💰 Cryptocurrency
+- 💡 Interested in: 🔐 CyberSecurity + 📴 Web Development + 🖥️ Software Development + 💰 Cryptocurrency

 ## ⚡ What I'm learning / What I learned